 Using the phrase "sugar coating" in conjunction with a Hallmark Christmas movie seems so right yet so wrong at the same time, but those were the words which instantly sprung to mind when trying to start this review of "The Christmas Cure".
 Now I won't sugar coat it as this is one of those Hallmark Christmas movies which trades on what fans of Hallmark Christmas movies want from one of their Christmas movies.
 It is a combination of likeable actors playing likeable characters with that picture perfect look where houses have garlands wrapped around pillars, bows hanging over doors, cookies baking in the kitchen and of course snow to make it all look so perfect.
 And that is what you get in "The Christmas Cure" with lots of nice decorations and likeable stars with Brooke Nevin, Steve Byers and of course Patrick Duffy all delivering the family friendly stuff which makes these Hallmark Christmas movies tick.

-What you also get in "The Christmas Cure" is the familiar as we have a storyline featuring young woman returning home from the city and finding herself realising something as whilst she did good things in the city helping those in need of emergency care there were things which were missing both romantically and when it came to the people she treated.
-It is routine but that isn't a bad thing because like with so many Hallmark Christmas movies this is not about being different but making those who love these movies feel a certain way which this does.
+What you also get in "The Christmas Cure" is the familiar as we have a storyline featuring a young woman returning home from the city and finding herself realising something; as whilst she helped those in need of emergency care there were things which were missing both romantically and also when it came to connecting with the people she treated.
+It is routine but that isn't a bad thing because like with so many Hallmark Christmas movies this one is not about being different but making those who love these movies feel a certain way, which this does.

-What this all boils down to is that "The Christmas Cure" is simply a traditional Hallmark Christmas movie and one which whilst not overly memorable does deliver what you expect which is warmth and family friendly drama all dressed up in a pretty Christmas bow.
+What this all boils down to is that "The Christmas Cure" is simply a traditional Hallmark Christmas movie and one which whilst not overly memorable still delivers what you expect which is warmth and family friendly drama all dressed up in a pretty Christmas bow.